 - 1. Introduction to various hardware components of computer. - 2.
 Installation of any operating system. - 3.
 Creation of any social account (Microsoft, Google etc.). - 4.
 Introduction to MS-Office. - 5.
 Introduction to basic structure of C program, utility of header and library files. - 6.
 Implementation of program related to the basic constructs in C. - 7.
 Programs using functions by passing values using call by value and call by reference method. - 8.
 Program to illustrate the use of arrays in C. - 9.
 Programs related to string handling in C. - 10.
 Program to illustrate the use of pointers.

-Course Title: Basic Communication Skills Lab
+Course Title: Basic Communication Skills Lab Course Code: ENG152

-Course Code: ENG152A

-- To improve the preparation and presentation competencies necessary for oral communication in a variety of contexts, as both a speaker and a listener. - To improve pronunciation. - To promote interactive skills through Group Discussions and role plays.
+- To improve fluency in speaking English. - To promote interactive skills through Group Discussions and role plays.